SeanCLynch/bridge/README.md

 # Bridge

-> An experiment in entreprenurial social networking and culture design
+> An experiment in entreprenurial social networking and bottom-up culture design

 See also: Bridge API [here](https://github.com/jamespeacock/bridge_api)